Confidential · 2026

 AI channels context between every step

-No more copying insights from meetings into docs, docs into tickets, tickets into code.
-One system holds the full context and moves it forward automatically.
+No more copying from meetings into docs, docs into tickets, tickets into code.
+One system holds the full context.

 You set the destination.
 AI takes the turns.

 Like an autonomous vehicle: you decide where to go.
-AI navigates the route, handles the complexity.
-When it hits something ambiguous, it asks you how to proceed.
+AI navigates.
+When it hits something ambiguous, it asks you.

 Discovery to measurement in one system

 Every step feeds the next.
 What users said informs what gets built.
-What gets built is measured against what was intended.
-The process compounds, removing subjectivity from each cycle.
+The process compounds each cycle.

 But three barriers stand in the way

-You cut corners to validate quickly: simplified flows, skipped edge cases, deferred robustness.
-But there's no system to track what was cut and circle back.
+You cut corners to validate quickly, but there's no system to track what was cut and circle back.
 The prototype becomes the product by accident.
-And for product builders who aren't engineers, there's no way to stay in the driving seat.
-You can't evaluate what corners were cut or direct what to revisit.

-We asked ourselves: what if the entire path, from user need to shipped feature, lived in one system?
+What if the entire path from user need to shipped feature lived in one place?

 That's why we built Tempo.